 Despite the fact that Georgia is famous for its amazing wines it is forbidden to consume alcoholic beverages on the streets and in the parks.
 Smoking in public places is prohibited as well, which also contributes to raising the overall level of safety in the country.

 Undoubtedly, the Georgians are renowned for centuries for their hospitality and cherished treat towards their guests.
-In the country tourist security is protected at the state level.
+In the country, tourist security is protected at the state level.
 For example, in 2013, the National Tourism Administration of Georgia established free “hotline” for tourists – 0 800 800 909.
-Immediately after crossing the border each tourist is given the number through which you can get all the necessary information about hotels, food courts and restaurants , attractions, museums , transport, upcoming festivals and events.
+Immediately after crossing the border each tourist is given the number through which you can get all the necessary information about hotels, food courts and restaurants, attractions, museums, transport, upcoming festivals and events.
 Professional operators provide information in English, Russian and French.

 According to the results of another survey conducted by the experts of the European Union, Georgia has won the title of one of the safest countries in Europe, along with such countries as Singapore, Austria, Denmark and Norway.
-Not bad neighbors, right?!
+Not bad neighbours, right?!
 Indeed, over the past 5 years, the crime rate has been sharply reduced.
 Compare: in the last 5 years, only 2.2% of Georgian citizens have been subjected to robbery, and only 0.4% have fallen victims of car theft.

-Of course, as in any other country no one is immune from petty pickpockets and robbers that’s why you should not neglect the standard safety rules, namely it is worth keeping large amounts of cash on your credit card, avoid wearing eye-catching jewellery or other expensive beauty accessories while visiting overcrowded places.
+Of course, as in any other country, no one is immune from petty pickpockets and robbers that’s why you should not neglect the standard safety rules, namely, it is worth keeping large amounts of cash on your credit card, avoid wearing eye-catching jewellery or other expensive beauty accessories while visiting overcrowded places.
 Important documents or other valuable items you can always leave in special safes, which most hotels offer either free or for a small fee.

 Travel Safety in Georgia: Roads and Transport

-Driving in the country is right hand.
+Driving in the country is the right hand.
 In towns, the speed limit is 60 km/h, in other parts – 80 km/h.
 There is a policy of zero tolerance for driving under the influence.
 In Georgia, wearing seat belts is mandatory.
 Since Georgia is situated in 4 climate zones simultaneously, intense rains and heavy snowfalls at higher altitudes can often make it difficult to travel.
-If you are traveling outside of Tbilisi, make sure that your vehicle is equipped accordingly.
+If you are travelling outside of Tbilisi, make sure that your vehicle is equipped accordingly.

 Minibuses are amongst the most demanded means of transport.
 Basically, they are located near railway stations and markets.
 The only thing that can bother you is that they do not have fixed timetable and passengers often have to wait until all available seats are filled.
 Only then it will start!

-Any adult traveler, possessing International Driving License, credit card and driving experience of at least 1 year, can take advantage of rental car service / 40-50 $ per day /.
+Any adult traveller, possessing International Driving License, credit card and driving experience of at least 1 year, can take advantage of rental car service / 40-50 $ per day /.
 Road traffic regulations are standard and traffic signs are available in English.